 TIME: 30-60 minutes

 - Make copies of the E.S.C.A.P.E.
-Junk News handout (one per student) and the E.S.C.A.P.E.: Six Key Concepts worksheets.
+Junk News poster (one per student) and the E.S.C.A.P.E.: Six Key Concepts worksheets.
 (The number of Six Key Concepts copies will vary, depending on whether you’d prefer students work in small groups or individually.)

 - Select a news story for students to apply the E.S.C.A.P.E. concepts to in their group activity.
 (Depending on your angle for this topic, you may want to choose a real news story, a fake/questionable story, or both.)